 Diego Schwartzman could be emotionally and/or physically spent after losing in the final of Argentina’s biggest tournament, while it’s also unclear how motivated Marco Cecchinato will be after that brilliant 6-1 6-2 annihilation of home hope Schwartzman in Sunday’s final.

-Therefore all signs point to Dominic Thiem, the top seed and favourite, as the most likely winner – so using one of the bet365 bonus code offers may be a good idea.
+Therefore all signs point to Dominic Thiem, the top seed and favourite, as the most likely winner.
 Thiem should have put Schwartzman away in Buenos Aires, somehow blowing in despite having a match point.
 But he’s fit and has a stellar 10-2 career record in Rio, where he won in 2017.

 At the Open 13 in Marseille conditions traditionally are on the quick side and top seed Stefanos Tsitsipas could be vulnerable again.
 The Greek youngster was sublime at the Australian Open but has bombed in two subsequent outings (Sofia and Rotterdam) and his game simply doesn’t match up as well indoors as it does on other surfaces.

 Jo-Wilfried Tsonga is enjoying a renaissance but looks a bit short at 6/1 and could be jaded after his recent endeavours in Rotterdam.
 Borna Coric is also a 6/1 shot, but like Tsitsipas is a young talent whose game is perhaps more suited to less rapid conditions.

 Karen Khachanov won Marseille as a 66/1 rag last season and given the question marks surrounding the top seeds it could pay to punt on another outsider.